Make changes to your work permit in limited cases

 • work under the same conditions of your original work permit until we process your application

-You can only apply for an extension once per IEC participation.
+You can apply to change your work permit only once per IEC participation.

-• end date of your offer of employment
+• end date of your offer of employment, or

 If you have a work permit under the Working Holiday category, you have an open work permit.
 This means that you can change employers whenever you want or need to.